 1. Field of the Invention

 The present invention relates to the field of computer systems.
-More specifically, the present invention relates to computer systems, including the associated controllers and interfaces.
+More specifically, the present invention relates to serial buses for connecting peripherals to the system units of computer systems, including the associated controllers and interfaces.

 2. Background Information